mozilla/pluotsorbet/README.md

 The `details` is an object, whose properties are shown when you hover over a timeline segment in the profiler view.
 You can specify this object when you call `timeline.enter` or when you call `timeline.leave`.
 Usually, you have more information when you call `leave` so that's a more convenient place to put it.

 The way in which you come up with event names can produce different results.
-In the `profilingWrapper` function, the `key` is used to specify the even type.
+In the `profilingWrapper` function, the `key` is used to specify the event type.
 At the moment, this is set to `MethodType[methodType]`, but you can easily set it to `implKey` which will give you a very detailed output.

 Additionally, you may create your own timelines.
 At the moment there are 3:
 - `timeline`: VM Events like loading class files, linking, etc.